finallyobsolete/finallyobsolete/README.md

 About:
 > Student.
 > Lives in Singapore.
-> Enjoys books, poems, music, and keyboards.
+> Enjoys literature, poetry, music, and keyboards.

 Languages:
 > Python